Auctions Expert Bidding and Buying Advice

 Buying Storage Lockers At Auction

-After fifteen years of going to storage locker auctions I've have pretty much seen and heard it all.
-I I written a series of articles on HubPages that will inform and expose the storage locker business and their auctions.
+After fifteen years of auction experience I have seen and heard it all.
+I've written a series of articles on HubPages that will inform and expose the inns and outs of the storage locker business and their auctions.

 What To Do First at the Storage Locker Auction